Our Services

 Published on: 5/6/2026

-Adjusting your afternoon ADHD medication dose can prevent the common mid-afternoon crash of focus and mood by using split dosing, micro-dosing, or switching to a smoother extended-release formulation so that stimulant levels taper off gently.
+Adjusting your afternoon ADHD medication dose can prevent the common mid-afternoon crash in focus and mood.
+Strategies include split dosing, micro-dosing a small booster, or switching to a smoother extended-release formulation so stimulant levels taper gradually rather than dropping sharply.

 An ADHD medication crash happens when stimulant levels in your bloodstream drop too quickly.
 Common signs include: